Babylonian Map of the World: Back side

 In the fourth nagu objects are found of remarkable dimensions:

 [...] are thick as a parsiktum-measure, 20 fingers [...]

 Irving Finkel assumes that the bird mentioned could be a reference to the author of the map, namely a man who, thanks to his geographical knowledge, was able to imagine the entire known world from a bird's-eye view, as if in flight.
 He also notes that the parsiktum-measure is known in Babylonian literature exclusively as a specification for Utnapishtim's ark, suggesting that this nagu marks the legendary resting place of this ark.
 Further, the nagu is a mountain-like triangle close to the Urartu region inside the Bitter River, perhaps equivalent to Mount Ararat, the Biblical resting place of Noah's ark.
+Irving Finkel | The Ark Before Noah: A Great Adventure.

 The eighth nagu may refer to a supposed heavenly gate in the east where the Sun enters as it rises in the morning.

 [... the p]lace where [...] dawns at its entrance.

 Concluding, the description then states that the map is a bird's eye description: